nbeaver/why-linux-is-better/README.rst

     the way computers store upper- and lower-case characters.
 Instead, software should handle the quirks of human language.

+    --- Brian Hauer, *Case-sensitivity is the past trolling us* (2014)

 http://tiamat.tsotech.com/case-sensitivity-sucks

     Since it appears to have manifested out of opinion rather than necessity, it could be said case-sensitivity is the worst way that modern technology sucks.

+    --- Greg Raiz (2007)

 http://www.raizlabs.com/graiz/2007/02/11/linuxunix-case-sensitivity/

     This is really stupid, it causes a ton of problems and there is no longer any good reason to have case sensitivity in an OS.

+    --- Julian, OddThinking (2005)

 http://www.somethinkodd.com/oddthinking/2005/10/27/the-case-for-case-preserving-case-insensitivity/